immich-app/immich/docs/docs/FAQ/Assets-FAQ.md

 All machine learning jobs and thumbnail images are recreated.

+### What happens if I changed or disabled video transcoding ?

+If user choose to transcode policy that makes it unnecessary and then run a transcoding job, it will delete unnecessary transcodes.
+This can be done on a per-asset basis by starting a transcoding job for an asset, or for all assets by running transcoding jobs for all assets.

+If user choose to changed transcode policy and rerun transcoding job for an asset, the newly encoded videos will overwrite the old ones.

 ### Is it possible to use item compression like in App-Which-Must-Not-Be-Named?